olivierphi/CommonJSForPHP/README.md

 // app/config.php

-$config = $require('yaml!./resources/config.yaml');
+$config = $require('yaml!./resources/config.yml');
 ```

 ## More info

-Since the source code of CommonJS for PHP is shorter than this README, you can have a look at it for further information :-)
+As the source code of this "CommonJS for PHP" library is shorter than this README, you can have a look at it
+for further information :-)

 You can look at Unit Tests too, since they cover a rather large scope of use cases.

 ## License